What is the DIG Field School?

 How much does the Field School cost?

-*New this year, we are introducing a $100 course fee to participate in the program.
-This course fee covers food, lodging, scientific equipment, and onsite transportation upon arrival.
+*New to the program, we are introducing a $100 course fee to participate in the DIG.
+This course fee helps offset costs for food, lodging, scientific equipment, and onsite transportation upon arrival.
 We don’t cover personal camping equipment (tent, sleeping bag, clothing, etc.) or fees associated with education credits (for example, if you want to receive credit through the University of Washington for attending, you will need to pay those fees yourself).
 We also currently aren’t able to pay for travel costs (e.g., plane tickets, car transportation, etc.), although we do provide transportation from the Billings International Airport to the Hell Creek State Park and back.

 Where does the DIG Field School take place?

 The DIG takes place at the Hell Creek State Park in Jordan, Montana.
 The Hell Creek area is famous for its preservation of fossils from dinosaurs and other organisms, and is a hub for scientific researchers around the world.
 During the DIG, instructors and participants eat, work, and tent camp together, providing an authentic and impactful experience.